 What is Tincture?

-Tincture is a fermentation process, by putting a piece of placenta in greater than 100 proof alcohol and let it ferment for 6months the placenta becomes a part of the alcohol.
+Tincture is a fermentation process, by putting a piece of placenta in greater than 100 proof alcohol and let to ferment for up to 6months the placenta becomes a part of the alcohol.
 This process allows preservation of the placenta so that it can be used for menopause, any hormonal transitions and for girls menstrual cycle.

 What is the Salve?